imagexd/imagexd.github.io/_posts/2017-03-20-tutorial-materials.md

 [https://github.com/imagej/tutorials](https://github.com/imagej/tutorials)

 Or downloaded directly with this [link](https://github.com/imagej/tutorials/raw/master/ImageJ%20Tutorials%20and%20Demo.bkr)

+### Image Classification using Azure

+In this tutorial, we will build an SVM based image classifier using Azure Machine Learning.
+You will learn how to use Azure storage, get familiar with the Azure portal, and with Azure Machine Learning.
+Participants will be given $500 worth of Azure credits that will be valid for one month

 *Please download the latest version of the material on the morning of the